 - To Freeze.
 Yes, sweet potato pie can be frozen!
 To freeze, tightly wrap your cooked and cooled pie in plastic wrap or aluminum foil, and store in a freezer-safe storage container or ziptop bag for up to 3 months.
 Let the pie thaw for at least 12 hours in the refrigerator before serving.

 Cook the sweet potatoes, mash them, and measure out the two cups needed for the recipe up to 3 days in advance.
 You can also add the butter, sugar, spices, and evaporated milk to the potatoes.
 Refrigerate the mixture in an airtight container before you’re ready to finish and bake the pie.

 - Immersion Blender.
 No more messy transfer to the blender.

 - Pie Crust Shield.
-Protects your pie crust from over-browning and burning.
+Protects your sweet potato pie crust from over-browning and burning.

 - Ceramic Pie Dish.
-This would look beautiful on a holiday table!
+This would look beautiful served on a table!

 For the Filling: